vincentkelleher/verifiable-credential-validator/README.md

 pip3 install -r requirements.txt
 ```

-Although it doesn't need to be installed, this application uses [DIF's UniResolver](https://dev.uniresolver.io/) to
+Although it doesn't need to be installed, this application uses [DIF's Universal Resolver](https://dev.uniresolver.io/) to
 resolve DID documents, a special thanks goes out to their team.

 ## How to use ?